olleharstedt/olleharstedt.github.io/_posts/2020-05-28-typesafe-websocket-communication.markdown

 ## 5. Notes

-<sup id='note1'>1.
+<sup id="note1">1.
 They are really called algebraic datatypes, but if you don't know what that is, just think of it as enums that can carry data.</sup>

+<sup id="note2">2.
+Object methods are accessed with `#`.
+The dot operator is already used for records in OCaml.</sup>